 01223 355 294

 I am a Sir Henry Wellcome Postdoctoral Fellow at the University of Cambridge, Stanford University and the Max Planck Institute for Human Cognitive & Brain Sciences.
-Currently, I am based in Leipzig – with frequent trips to Cambridge.
+Prior to that, I have completed my PhD in Cognitive Neuroscience/Neurotechnology at Imperial College London.

 For my Fellowship, I want to understand how frontoparietal brain networks give rise to our powerful cognitive abilities.
 I will approach this question in two stages: First, by using automated meta-analytic and text mining techniques, I will integrate information from thousands of existing experiments.
-This knowledge will then be refined using real-time functional neuroimaging combined with machine learning (neuroadaptive Bayesian optimisation).
+This knowledge will then be refined using real-time functional neuroimaging combined with machine learning (neuroadaptive Bayesian optimisation) at 3T and 7T.
 This work will be conducted together with John Duncan, Nikolaus Weiskopf and Russ Poldrack.

 - Lorenz R, Violante IR, Monti RP, Montana G, Hampshire A, Leech R (2018).
 Dissociating frontoparietal networks using neuroadaptive Bayesian optimization, Nature Communications, 9(1): 1227